-The University takes validity of information very seriously as a charge of sexual assault or harassment may have severe consequences.
+CSM takes validity of information very seriously since a charge of sexual misconduct or harassment may have severe consequences.

-A complainant who makes a report that is later found to have been intentionally false or made maliciously without regard for truth may be subject to disciplinary action.
+A Complainant who makes a report that is later found to have been intentionally false or made maliciously without regard for truth may be subject to disciplinary action.
 This provision does not apply to reports made in good faith, even if the facts alleged in the report are not substantiated by an investigation.

-Similarly, a respondent or witness who is later proven to have intentionally given false information during the course of an investigation may be subject to disciplinary action.
+Similarly, a Respondent or witness who is later proven to have intentionally given false information during the course of an investigation may be subject to disciplinary action.

-Reports Involving Minors
+E. Reports Involving Minors